What's That Smell? It's the Dreaded Bradford Pear

 Advertisement

 Further, the Bradford pears are greedy, tree experts say.
-Their roots soak up water so well, they have been known to negatively affect plants and trees around them.
+Their roots soak up water so well that they negatively affect plants and trees around them.

 "If only people knew that when they plant one of these trees, they've possibly planted a hundred others, which have the power to ravage a forest's trees, which countless numbers of wildlife depend on," Beasley says.